jygastaud/Entityconnect/README.txt

 That will activate buttons for all your fields.
 Of course, you can always override parameters on your field instance.

-Q. I don't want the default CSS icons to be display
+Q. I don't want the default CSS icons to be display?
+I want to display the help text after the icon?
-A. You can change default parameters in admin/config/content/entityconnect page and set icons visibility to "Off".
+A. You can change default parameters in admin/config/content/entityconnect page and set icons visibility to "Text only" or "Icons + Text".

 Next steps
 ----------